kubesphere/notification-manager/docs/crds/receiver.md

 ## Overview

-`Receiver` used to define which notifications sent where and in what format.
+`Receiver` is used to define destinations to which notifications are sent, and the notification format.
 `Receiver` can be categorized into 2 types `global` and `tenant` by label like `type = global`, `type = tenant` :
 - A global receiver receives all notifications and then send notifications regardless tenant info(user or namespace).
 - A tenant receiver receives notifications form the namespaces that the tenant has access to.